 Create an Obvious Visual Hierarchy – “Create a visual hierarchy by using contrasting typeface designs.
 Try combining sans serif typefaces for headlines…with serif typefaces for body copy.
 The noticeable differences in typeface design will help your prospects immediately recognize each element of white paper architecture.”

-White papers, whether paid or free, are 60–80 pages, on average.
+White papers, whether paid or free, could be as many as 60–80 pages in length.
+Others are much shorter.
 The best white paper format is long enough to be in-depth and credible on a single topic, like heart disease, or enterprise mobility, while remaining much shorter than a book.
-Ideally, white papers are 24,000 to 32,000 words vs. 70,000 to 90,000 words for a bookstore book.

-To that point, white papers consist mostly of text.
-The message isn’t distracted by imagery except for, perhaps, some charts to illustrate certain points.
-They’re not meant to entertain, they’re written to inform, and the focus is on the words being presented.
+To that point, white paper design consists mostly of text with some imagery added in to illustrate certain points.
+They’re meant to inform more than entertain, and the focus tends to be on the words being presented.